This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Thanks!
 Love you forever and ever.”

-“Love you until infinity,” Nia replied back, closing their conversation the same way they
+“Love you until infinity,” Nia replied back, closing their conversation the same way they had since childhood.

 Starting the day with a finger kiss to a photo of his beloved parents was just as much a part of Mel Perrin’s morning routine as the warm salute to his fellow officers when he entered the police station.
 For the past eight years, he found joy in being able to bring peace of mind by way of justice.
 Every smiling face or expression of gratitude was enough reason for him to keep fighting the good fight for the parish just outside of New Orleans.

-Some of his coworkers shared in his passionate crusade; others – like his immature and torrid partner, Elmo Ward – did not.
+Some of his coworkers shared in his compassionate crusade; others – like his immature and torrid partner, Elmo Ward – did not.
 Mel wasn’t surprised to see that he hadn’t arrived on time to occupy the desk adjacent to his, and even anticipated the roar of his name from Captain Grayson’s mouth before he had a chance to take a sip of his morning coffee.

 “What’s up, Cap?”
 Mel greeted while closing his boss’s office door behind him.